Cody Paw Spa is a full service pet grooming salon. Our goal is to keep your pet comfortable and looking his best.

 Our top-of-the-line equipment allows us to safely groom most dogs.
 Thanks to the LIPSystem's endless possibilities, we are able to restrain dogs in such a fashion that they cannot (usually!) reach us, and we very, very rarely use muzzles anymore.
 If you do have a difficult dog, please, please, please!, ask us how you can work with it at home to make it easier on both your dog and the groomer.
 We do not sedate under any circumstances.
 About once or twice a year, we get a dog that is too nervous to safely groom, and in those cases, we refer them to a veterinarian who can sedate and clip them.

 My dog has a few mats, can you just brush them out?

 Whether or not we can brush them out depends on the type of hair, how severe the mats are, and how tolerant the dog is.
-We believe in "humanity before vanity" and will recommend a short clip for a fresh start if neccessary.
-We have a photo album with lots of before and after pictures, so we can show you what to expect if your dog falls in that category.
+We believe in "humanity before vanity" and will recommend a short clip for a fresh start if necessary.
+We have before and after pictures, so we can show you what to expect if your dog falls in that category.

 I want my dog short, but not shaved.
 Can you do that?

 Ah, terminology!
-We have found that everyone has a different definition of words like "short" and "shaved," so rather than assume we are thinking the same thing, we'll pull out the handy dandy photo album to make sure we're on the same page!
+We have found that everyone has a different definition of words like "short" and "shaved," so rather than assume we are thinking the same thing, we'll discuss it with you in detail to make sure we're on the same page!